andrew/ultimate-awesome/README.md

 - [awesome-go-perf](https://github.com/go-perf/awesome-go-perf) - A curated list of Awesome Go performance libraries and tools.
 - [awesome-point-cloud-place-recognition](https://github.com/kxhit/awesome-point-cloud-place-recognition) - A list of papers about point cloud based place recognition, also known as loop closure detection in SLAM (processing).
 - [awesome-sunshine](https://github.com/lizardbyte/awesome-sunshine) - A collection of awesome Sunshine scripts, tools, guides and companion software.
+- [awesome_imputation](https://github.com/wenjiedu/awesome_imputation) - Awesome Deep Learning for Time-Series Imputation, including an unmissable paper and tool list about applying neural networks to impute incomplete time series containing NaN missing values/data.
 - [awesome-ruby-blogs](https://github.com/Yegorov/awesome-ruby-blogs) - A curated list of Awesome Ruby Blogs and Newsletters for Ruby Developers and Newbies.
-- [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.
-- [awesome_imputation](https://github.com/wenjiedu/awesome_imputation) - Awesome Deep Learning for Time-Series Imputation, including an unmissable paper and tool list about applying neural networks to impute incomplete time series containing NaN missing values/data.
 - [awesome-quantum-ml](https://github.com/artix41/awesome-quantum-ml) - Curated list of awesome papers and resources in quantum machine learning.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [Awesome-Open-Vocabulary-Object-Detection](https://github.com/witnessai/Awesome-Open-Vocabulary-Object-Detection) - A curated list of papers, datasets and resources pertaining to open vocabulary object detection.